| 12 of 13 Top Slate Editors For Gore; Gumbel Baffled Gore Not Way Ahead; Rather Pre-Released His Spin

 included in my list of 13 top editors, was nonetheless a Washington Post

 reporter until recently.
-Her reasoning:
+Her reasoning:"I plan to vote

 for Al Gore.
 1) Because I'm a Democrat, and while I can theoretically